Saga of Tanya the Evil: The Movie: Plot

 Years after the war, Adelheid von Schugel, now a priest, explains to a reporter that the Empire was at war because all the other nations feared its power.

 The 203rd Aerial Mage Battalion are on a sortie in Africa against Free Republic forces and destroy their headquarters.
-Tanya announces triumphantly that the 203rd would return to the Empire for R&R, but upon their return, Rerugen orders them into an immediate reconnaissance mission on the Empire's eastern border with the Russy Federation.
+Tanya announces that the 203rd would return to the Empire for R&R, but upon their return, Rerugen orders them into an immediate reconnaissance mission on the Empire's eastern border with the Russy Federation.
 At the border, while the 203rd observe Federation forces stockpiling heavy artillery materiel they receive a message advising that the Federation has declared war on the Empire.
 Tanya and the 203rd proceeds to destroy the entire enemy encampment.
-She proposes a direct attack on the Moscow, the capital city of the Federation, asserting that its AA defence is so poor that a Cessna could land in Red Square unmolested.
+She proposes a direct attack on the Moscow, the capital city of the Federation, asserting that its AA defence is poor.
 HQ authorizes the attack, and the 203rd are unopposed in the air because the Federation has sent its mages to internment camps.

 Meanwhile, Warrant Officer Mary Sioux, has enlisted in the US Army to avenge her father, Anton Sioux.
-She arrives in Moscow with other multinational military volunteers of the 42nd Flying Division for recruit training under the commanding officer Lieutenant Colonel William Drake but the 42nd suffers casualties as a result of Tanya's attack.
+She arrives in Moscow with other multinational military volunteers of the 42nd Flying Division for recruit training under Lieutenant Colonel William Drake but the 42nd suffers casualties as a result of Tanya's attack.
 The 203rd use the successful operation as an opportunity to record propaganda footage by singing the Imperial national anthem over Moscow.
-Loria, (Note: corresponding to Lavrentiy Beria) a pedophiliac member of the Federation's cabinet, witnesses Tanya singing and becomes infatuated with her.
+Loria, a member of the Federation's cabinet, witnesses Tanya singing and becomes infatuated with her.

-Mary however becomes enraged and disobeys Drake's orders, taking off alone to engage the 203rd.
-The remaining members of the 42nd are also forced engage in battle where they suffer losses because of their inexperience.
+Mary becomes enraged and takes off alone to engage the 203rd, disobeying Drake's orders.
+The remaining members of the 42nd are also forced to engage in battle where they suffer losses because of their inexperience.
 Mary engages Tanya in a fierce duel, but is defeated and is found later lying gravely wounded in a crater begging God for the power to kill Tanya.